mdeguzis/SteamOS-Tools/README.md

 There are three main branches at the moment

 `alchemist`
 Alchemist branch.
-Due to Brewamster being usable now, this branch is not as up to date.
+Due to Brewmaster being usable now, this branch is not as up to date.
 `brewmaster`
 Brewmaster branch.
 Default branch for repository.
 `testing-a`
-Branch where new scripts are made, larger alterations to existing ones implemented, and more for alchemist `testing-b`
+Branch where new scripts are made, larger alterations to existing ones implemented, and more for alchemist.
+`testing-b`
-Branch where new scripts are made, larger alterations to existing ones implemented, and more for brewmaster
+Branch where new scripts are made, larger alterations to existing ones implemented, and more for brewmaster.

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page